 Suzuki Ignis review - Practicality, comfort and boot space

-Ignis is far more practical than you’d expect looking at it.
-The sliding rear seats are a real boon
+The Ignis is far more practical than you’d expect, with the sliding rear seats a real boon

 Take one look at the tiny dimensions of the Ignis, and you’d be forgiven for assuming it’s not very practical.
 But you’d be wrong - Suzuki has done a great job of squeezing the maximum amount of space available from the slim bodywork.

 The key thing that helps to make the most of the Ignis’ space is the sliding rear bench seat, which is standard on SZ-T models and above.
 It can be moved forward and aft up to 165mm to allow buyers to choose between rear legroom and boot capacity.
 The seat backs recline, too, while storage is decent, taking the form of big door bins, two central cupholders and a split glovebox.

 Visibility from the driver’s seat of the Ignis is very good, mainly thanks to the high-up driving position.
 It’s a characteristic taken from larger crossovers that will please city dwellers, and makes the Ignis very easy to thread between traffic.

 The Ignis is 3.7m long and 1.6m wide, making it a fair bit longer and slightly wider than both the Celerio and rival city cars like the Skoda Citigo.
 It’s surprising given the Ignis is meant to be less practical than the Celerio, but it translates into a good amount of space for occupants.

 We’ve yet to try an Ignis without the sliding rear seat bench but with it fitted, four average-sized adults will find a surprising amount of legroom and even decent headroom – impressive given the car’s sloping roofline.
 The two-position reclining backrest also makes things more comfortable.